Charlotte Mason Dictation

 Identify difficult words and allow time for the student to study the word (learn the spelling).

-Here is a free spelling word study chart for you to prepare your own spelling lists and to help your children practice words before dictation.
+Here is a free Charlotte Mason Dictation Word Study Chart for you to prepare your own spelling lists and to help your children practice words before dictation.

 • carefully copying out the word;